thoitran03/bimm143/README.md

-# bimm143
+# Bimm143

-Bioinformatics Class
-This repo is for my UCSD bioinformatics class.
+Classwork for BIMM143 Fall 24 at UC San Diego